 Taking some quality time to set monetary goals together is also a great way to build trust, address fears, join forces and set your relationship up for long-term success.
 If youre feeling a little bit nervous, thats perfectly okay.
 The sooner you start, the easier it will be.
 Also, take comfort that a little preparation, patience and determination can go a long way.

-Here are five suggestions to help you get started talking with your significant other about money:
+Here are five suggestions to help you get started talking with your significant other about money.

 Dont assume you should wait until after marriage to talk to your partner about money-related matters.
 Its actually quite beneficial to break the ice well before tying the knot.
-Have open conversations about each of your past and present financial situations without placing judgement on one another.
+Have open conversations about each of your past and present financial situations without placing judgment on one another.
 Does one person have a large amount of debt?
 Are you diligent savers or frequent spenders?
 Do either of you have financial responsibilities for dependents such as aging parents?
 How would your existing assets be shared, sold or managed in marriage?
 How might raising children impact each of your careers and disposable income?

 Discuss your short- and long-term aspirations.
 Perhaps you want to tackle a pile of credit card debt, buy a house together, start a college savings plan for your children or hit a monetary target for your retirement.
 Talk about whats important to each of you, and strategize on ways to reach your goals by working together.
 Be as specific as you can when defining your goals.
 The SMART (specific, measurable, achievable, realistic, time-based) method can really help you formulate a solid financial game plan.
 And dont be afraid to talk to a financial planner together if you want help from a neutral 3rd party.